krawaller/algol5/modules/content/material/games/coffee/rules.md

+---
+updated: 2020-02-24
+---

-Coffee is played on an initially empty {DIM} board.
+{GAME} is played on an initially empty {DIM} board.
 Players take turn to place a {UNIT}, trying to be the first to make 4 in a row (in any direction, including diagonals).

 On her turn a player selects a neutral {UNIT:who=0} on the board to make into her own {UNIT}.
 Any other{UNIT:who=0} are removed.
 Next the player must choose whether to place new neutral {UNIT:who=0} on all free squares {CMND:name=uphill}, {CMND:name=downhill}, {CMND:name=horisontal} or {CMND:name=vertical} from the chosen unit.
 These new neutral units will then serve as placement options for the opponent!
 You cannot select a direction that doesn't yield any {UNIT:who=0}.